 I was given painkillers and an injection into my stomach while waiting to go down to see him , the injection absolutely killed.
 I had it for 10 days post birth.
 We decided not to tell anyone apart from close family and friends at this point so we weren’t bombarded with messages which was nice.
 My mum went home to get us some stuff for our hospital stay.

 I got so sick of waiting to be taken to see him so at about 5:30pm I asked when we could go down.
 That’s when we were told at 6pm we would be able to, that half an hour felt like 6 Years if I’m honest.
-Then finally it was time, the moment we had hernia waiting for, longing for and seriously anxious for arrived and we went to see our son.
+Then finally it was time, the moment we had been waiting for, longing for and seriously anxious for arrived and we went to see our son.

 Keep an eye out for the next post to get an insight into the first time we saw Blue.